-To start you have to enter you payment info that will be charged once your 1 week free trial is up.
+To start you have to enter you payment info that will be charged for your trial and your recurring plan payments.

 I lost 5lbs in my first week of doing Noom (although my results may not be typical, I don’t have any stats on that).
 The point is to get started on your journey and commit to your weight loss.
 You can’t beat free to start your commitment to a life-long change.

-After you claim your free trial, you can claim your plan.
+After you claim your trial, you can claim your plan.

 You will have 15 minutes to claim your plan, or you will have to answer all of the questions over again.